TamizhSelvan14/Rainfall-Prediction-in-states-in-India-and-tamil-nadu-using-linear-regression-and-svr/README.md

 In src folder the source file is present which is implemented using python in jupyter notebook

-Dataset Link from Kaggle: Rainfall in India
+**Dataset Link from Kaggle: Rainfall in India**

 •	Dataset1(dataset1): This dataset has average rainfall from 1951-2000 for each district, for every month.

 •	Dataset2(dataset2): This dataset has average rainfall for every year from 1901-2015 for each state.

-Technology:
+**Technology:**

 •	Programming Language: Python

 •	Libraries: numpy, pandas, matplotlib, seaborn, keras, scipy, sklearn

+**conclusion:**
+"Observations indicates machine learning models won't work well for prediction of rainfall due to fluctuations in rainfall."